The video covers:

 Uniforms & Equipment

-Legionary, legionaries, lorica, segmentata, armour, roman, segment, iron, leather, straps, bronze, protection, polish, army, Romans, Rome, KS2, key stage 2, key stage 2 history, primary, KS2 videos, KS2 clips, KS2 history, KS2 videos, KS2 history film, KS2 history clip, Rome, Roman, Romans, Ancient Rome, Ancient Romans, Y3, Y4, Y5, Y6, Year 3, Year 4, Year 5, Year 6, roman history,
+Legionary, legionaries, centurion, lorica, segmentata, armour, roman, segment, iron, leather, straps, bronze, protection, polish, army, Romans, Rome, KS2, key stage 2, key stage 2 history, primary, KS2 videos, KS2 clips, KS2 history, KS2 videos, KS2 history film, KS2 history clip, Rome, Roman, Romans, Ancient Rome, Ancient Romans, Y3, Y4, Y5, Y6, Year 3, Year 4, Year 5, Year 6, roman history,